UVicSatelliteDesign/HAB_OBC/README.md

 ## Usage
 This OBC is used for controlling the actions based on circumstances during the balloons upward trajectory.

-The file that runs the entire program is [main.c](https://github.com/UVicSatelliteDesign/HAB_OBC/blob/18-documentation/Core/Src/main.c).
+> The file that runs the entire program is [main.c](https://github.com/UVicSatelliteDesign/HAB_OBC/blob/18-documentation/Core/Src/main.c). hlhbj